Risks of Raising Art Prices

 ** All else being equal, given the choice between a more expensive work of art by one artist and a less expensive one by another artist, a buyer will usually choose the less expensive one.
 Make sure your prices are comparable to artists whose art, experience, accomplishments and resumes are similar to yours.
 Better yet, price somewhat less than your immediate "competition."
 Just because you see other artists in your circle or area raising their prices, that's no reason for you to do it too.

 ** The higher your prices, the more questions people will ask before they buy, and the more they'll want to know how and why your art is priced the way it is.
-This is especially true for those who follow your career and how you've been pricing your art.
+This is especially true for those who follow your career including how you've been pricing your art.
 If you can't justify price increases with good solid reasons based on facts related to your own personal accomplishments, maybe the best strategy is to hold off on raising them at least for the time being.

 ** Raise your prices too high too fast and you can outstrip the market for your art.
 Rather than continue buying, people who already own your work might decide they're happy with what they have and say stuff like, "I'm sure glad I bought mine when prices were more affordable."
 Those who didn't buy early on might not buy at all and say stuff like, "I should have bought when prices were low."
 If everybody starts saying stuff like that, you're in trouble.